GaloisInc/grift/README.md

 copyright (c) Galois Inc. 2018

-*Galois RISC-V Formal Tools* (hereafter, *GRIFT*) is part of the BESSPIN software suite, developed by Galois, Inc. It contains a concrete representation of the semantics of the RISC-V instruction set, along with an elegant encoding/decoding mechanism, and simulation and analysis front-ends.
+*Galois RISC-V ISA Formal Tools* (hereafter, *GRIFT*) is part of the BESSPIN software suite, developed by Galois, Inc. It contains a concrete representation of the semantics of the RISC-V instruction set, along with an elegant encoding/decoding mechanism, and simulation and analysis front-ends.
 It is intended for broad use in the RISC-V community - simulation, binary analysis, and software & hardware verification/validation are all current and/or potential future uses for *GRIFT*, and we have designed it specifically with these broad application domains in mind.

 *GRIFT* differs from other Haskell-based RISC-V formalizations in its coding style (using highly dependently-typed GHC Haskell) and some of its foundational